subhadip6869/install_required_apps/README.md

 ## Overview

-This repository contains a PowerShell script designed to streamline the setup process for a new Windows environment.
-By defining a list of essential applications, the script ensures that all required software is installed quickly and efficiently, saving you valuable time.
+This script provides a quick way to set up a new Windows environment by installing essential applications automatically, saving you valuable time.

 ## Features

+-   **One-command Installation:** Run directly from GitHub
 -   **Automated Application Installation:** Installs a predefined set of applications using PowerShell.
 -   **Customizable:** Easily modify the script to add or remove applications as per your needs.
 -   **User-Friendly:** Minimal user interaction required.
 -   **Repeatable:** Can be used every time you set up a new machine or refresh your environment.
+-   **Admin-friendly:** Handles elevation automatically

 ## Prerequisites